 - The Defendants: Metropolitan Police , South Wales Police Force, and the Association of Chief Police Officers

 - Relevant deployment: Marco Jacobs

 - Legal claims: Human Rights Claims, Common Law Claims

 - Solicitor for the case: Jules Carey, Bindmans

-In 2011 Tom, ‘Deborah’ and one other initiated a court action against the Metropolitan Police Force, South Wales Police force, and the Association of Chief Police Officers over the effect of Undercover Officer, Marco Jacobs’, intrusion in their lives and the distress it has caused.
+In 2011 Tom, ‘Deborah’ and another individual initiated a court action against the Metropolitan Police Force, South Wales Police force, and the Association of Chief Police Officers over the actions and impact of Undercover Officer, Marco Jacobs’, intrusion in their lives and the distress it has caused.
 This case has now been settled.

 The Public Inquiry into Undercover Policing was established largely because of the public outrage at undercover officers deceiving women into intimate relationships.
 The Inquiry started in July 2015.
 More information about the pubic inquiry here.

 CEDAW (Committee for the Elimination of Discrimination Against Women – United Nations)

 Individuals who have been subjected to discrimination under the Convention on the Elimination of all forms of Discrimination against Women (CEDAW) and who have exhausted all domestic remedies can make complaints to the UN committee which monitors the implementation of CEDAW.
 The committee of 23 independent experts on women’s rights from around the world.

 In December 2017, seven of the first eight women to bring legal action lodged a complaint to the UN Committee on the Elimination of Discrimination against Women.
 They complained that the United Kingdom Government had failed to prevent institutionalised discrimination against women by the police.
 All the women suffered serious psychological harm through having been deceived into long term intimate relationships with undercover policemen and were victims of violations of the European Convention of Human Rights as a result of these relationships.